Traffic Operations and Safety

 Setting Speed Limits

-The Transportation division conducts Engineering and Traffic surveys to justify posted speed limits so police can use radar for speed enforcement purposes.
+The Office of Transportation conducts Engineering and Traffic surveys to justify posted speed limits so police can use radar for speed enforcement purposes.
 These surveys take into account prevailing speeds, collision history, roadside conditions not readily apparent to the driver, residential density and pedestrian and bicycle safety.
 Generally, speed limits are set at the 5-mile-per-hour increment below the 85th percentile speed as determined by a radar survey.

 Palo Alto Street Types